topobench.data.utils.split_utils module#

 The target variable for supervised learning problems.
 Stratification is done based on the y labels.

-Always ignored, exists for compatibility.
+Always ignored, exists for API compatibility.

 Yields: